boilerplatedev/typescript-library-starter/readme.md

     - [@semantic-release/github](https://github.com/semantic-release/github)
     - [@semantic-release/git](https://github.com/semantic-release/git)

-- The GitHub action will automatically generate release notes and a changelog.
+- The `Release` GitHub Action will automatically generate release notes and a changelog.
 It will also automatically publish to NPM and also make a TAR ball and add it to `GitHub Releases`.
 To use it properly, please generate the following tokens:

     - `GITHUB_TOKEN` - Generate a Personal Access Token that you can use to authenticate your own user.
       - When using the GITHUB_TOKEN, the [minimum required permissions](https://github.com/semantic-release/github#github-authentication) are: